49 small business ideas for teen entrepreneurs

 The general process of starting a business involves four basic stages:

-3. Completing the initial setup and launch, obtaining a business license, etc.
+Completing the initial setup and launch, obtaining a business license (if needed)

-The Small Business Administration has a much more detailed guide on how to start a business.
-For now, we’ll focus on the bits that are most relevant to young entrepreneurs.
+The Small Business Administration has detailed guides on how to start a business.
+You’ll also need to make sure you and your family comply with any young worker and child labor laws.
+For now, we’ll focus on which types of business to focus on and the top strategies most relevant to young entrepreneurs.

 What businesses can you start as a teenager?